-The Senior Studies programme is an inclusive one, with a wide range of courses designed to meet the needs of all of our students.
-At the heart of the programme is the IB Diploma and, in practice, the vast majority of students will study the full IB Diploma.
-A small number of students choose IB Diploma Courses and/or alternative courses such as ASDAN, CoPE and BTEC.
-Our aim is to enable as many students as possible to have access to the benefits of studying the full IB Diploma and we encourage all students to follow this route if it is within reach.
+The Senior Studies programme is an inclusive one, with a wide range of courses designed to meet the needs of all students.
+At the heart of the programme is the IB Diploma which the vast majority of students will follow.
+A small number of students choose IB Diploma Courses along with possible alternative courses such as ASDAN, CoPE and BTEC.
+Our aim is to enable as many students as possible to have access to the benefits of studying the full IB Diploma, and we encourage as many students as possible to follow this pathway to higher education.